3D Configurators for Furniture

 Major pieces of household furniture like couches or sofas are an investment.
 Selecting the right custom finish options, planning out the timeline of manufacturing, and scheduling delivery is a process that people don’t rush through in one afternoon.

-It’s easy to see why this process supports sales in traditional showrooms, and recent studies reflect this truth: Shopify reports that furniture sales make up less than 10 percent of ecommerce purchases through its platform.
+It’s easy to see why this process supports sales in traditional showrooms, and recent studies reflect this truth: Shopify reports that furniture sales make up less than 10% of eCommerce purchases through its platform.

-But with the help of interactive 3D models, consumer behavior is changing when it’s time to place an order for a sofa or a nice recliner.
-Online purchases of living room furniture were up 40 percent year over year in 2018.
+But with the help of interactive 3D models, consumer behavior is changing when it’s time to place an order for a sofa or a high-quality recliner.
+Online purchases of living room furniture were up 40%% year over year in 2018.
 And while it’s hard to establish causation at a glance, this seems to correlate with the rise of detailed 3D renderings of furniture that are becoming the standard for product imagery.

 The Threekit product configurator’s photorealistic renderings show a couch or sofa as it would look in a living room under real light.
 Unlike a flat image, these rotating models highlight the color of leather from different angles, showing the richness and dynamic color of each option.

-If visitors to your ecommerce website are considering ordering a custom couch or sofa that isn’t available at most showrooms, a 360 view of a digital 3D model can fill most of the experience gap, allowing them to get a full view of the product to ensure it’s the right couch or sofa for their home.
+If visitors to your eCommerce website are considering ordering a custom couch or sofa that isn’t available at most showrooms, a 360 view of a digital 3D model can fill most of the experience gap, allowing them to configure and get a full view of the product to ensure it’s the right couch or sofa for their home.

 3D Configurator for an Ikea Cabinet and Bookshelf